dnkmmr69420/nix-with-selinux/README.md

 sh <(curl -L https://nixos.org/nix/install) --daemon
 ```

-If you are running Fedora Workstation, you are now ready to rock!
-If you are running Fedora Silverblue, you will need to do some additional configuration.
+If you are running Fedora Workstation, go to [Workstation](https://github.com/dnkmmr69420/nix-with-selinux#workstation).
+If you are on Silverblue go to [Fedora Silverblue](https://github.com/dnkmmr69420/nix-with-selinux#fedora-silverblue-1).

 ### Fedora Silverblue